JakeWharton/mkvdts2ac3/README.md

          --md5            Perform MD5 comparison when copying across drives.
          -n, --no-dts     Do not retain the DTS track.
          --new            Do not copy over original.
 Create new adjacent file.
-         -o MODE          Pass a custom audio output mode to libdca.
          -p PRIORITY      Modify niceness of executed commands.
          -s MODE,
          --compress MODE  Apply header compression to streams (See mkvmerge's --compression).